apache/flink/docs/try-flink/table_api.zh.md

 Now with the skeleton of a Job set-up, you are ready to add some business logic.
 The goal is to build a report that shows the total spend for each account across each hour of the day.
-This means the timestamp column needs be be rounded down from millisecond to hour granularity.
+This means the timestamp column needs be rounded down from millisecond to hour granularity.

 Just like a SQL query, Flink can select the required fields and group by your keys.
 These features, allong with [built-in functions]({% link dev/table/functions/systemFunctions.zh.md %}) like `floor` and `sum`, you can write this report.